uab-projects/uab-projects.github.io/README.md

 # uab-projects
-Web portfolio of all projects developed at UAB
+Web portfolio of all projects developed at UAB whilst studying the Computer Science degree